cboettig/ews-review/manuscript-w-refs.md

 from the level at which an individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.
-Another example is found in Schreiber and Rudolf (2008), in which variance is observed to decrease before a sudden transition that follow a Hopf bifurcation.
+Another example is found in Schreiber and Rudolf (2008), in which variance is observed to decrease before a sudden transition that results in the extinction of the population.

-Finally, Boerlijst et al. (2013) found that EWS do not appear when perturbations are not in the direction of a system's dominant eigenvalue, and even then may only appear in one variable of the system.
-In their case, EWS only appeared when noise was applied to the juvenile population of a model with juveniles, adults, and predators, and it did not appear when identical noise was applied to all three.
-When the EWS did appear, it only did so in the juvenile population variables.
+Finally, Boerlijst et al. (2013) found that indicators of CSD do not appear prior to saddle-node bifurcations when perturbations are not in the direction of a system's dominant eigenvalue, and even then may only appear in one variable of the system.
+In their example case, increased variance and autocorrelation only occurred when noise was applied to the juvenile population of a model with juveniles, adults, and predators, and it did not appear when identical noise was applied to all three.
+When CSD indicators did appear, they only did so in the juvenile population variables.

 Non-Catastrophic Bifurcations Preceded by CSD (III)
 ---------------------------------------------------